 On today’s date in 1831, the SS Royal William was launched by Lady and Lord Aylmer at Cape Cove, Que.

-When she visited Boston on June 17, 1832, it marked the first time a seagoing steamer would fly the British flag in a U.S. port.
-The Royal William was also the first steamship built to develop trade between the ports of different colonies in British North America.
+When the Royal William visited Boston on June 17, 1832, it marked the first time a seagoing steamer would fly the British flag in a U.S. port.
+The Royal William – named after the ruling monarch, William IV – was also the first steamship built to develop trade between the ports of different colonies in British North America.

-During its initial year, the steamship often traveled between Quebec and the Atlantic colonies; however, travel was restricted during and following a cholera epidemic in 1832.
+During its initial year, the steamship often travelled between Quebec and the Atlantic colonies; however, travel was restricted during and following a cholera epidemic in 1832.

 The Royal William eventually crossed the Atlantic Ocean in 1833.